steinbrennerlab/steinbrennerlab.github.io/mentorship.md

 ## Technician, Graduate Student, and Postdoc accomplishments

+August 2022: Simon Snoeck was selected to speak at the 10th International Workshop on Plant Peptides and Receptors (possibly the only American lab represented at the meeting!)
+Congrats Simon!

 May 2022: Anthony Garcia and Tonio Chaparro are pursuing PhDs in Plant Biology.
 Tonio will head to Plant & Microbial Biology at UC Berkeley, while Anthony will rejoin UW Biology in the fall.
 Congrats!

 Apr 2022: Anthony Garcia and Tonio Chaparro are awarded the NSF GRFP!!!